 If you frequently drop your travel trailer or utility trailer in one location and then move around in your truck or RV, then a hitch lock is a must-have accessory to guarantee the safety of your trailer.

-Since trailer tongue locks come come in all shapes and sizes, selecting the best trailer coupler locks ensuring compatibility with your specific recreational vehicle and your towing vehicle is where the difficulty sometimes lies.
+But, ensuring compatibility with your specific recreational vehicle and your towing vehicle is where the difficulty sometimes lies.

 So, without further adieu, let’s get to hitchin’!

-6 Best Trailer Hitch Lock Reviews
+The 6 Best Trailer Hitch Locks To Secure Your RV

 Most of our selections are labeled as universal locks because they work with a variety of recreational vehicle and hitch accessories.
 But some are built for very specific vehicles and purposes.